 A bit of work to create a collection and then combine it with the navigation menu, or play around it on the homepage, can help you build your very own and rare brand image.

-How to add a collection page in Shopify
+How to create a collection page in Shopify

-In Shopify Admin, you can access “Products” > “Collections” to create a new collection or edit existing ones.
+Step 1: In Shopify Admin, access “Products” > “Collections” > Create collection

 Pro tip: You can Search Console, Google Analytics, or any Keyword Research tool to find the most popular or the currently trending search queries that match your product offerings and use them.